-*- coding: utf-8 -*-

 """

-Count the number of essential variables in a Boolean function.
+Count the number of essential variables of the Boolean function.

 """